niquet/learn-fast/README.md

 ## TL;DR

-1. :dart: **Clarify Your Purpose:** What problem are you solving?
+:dart: **Clarify Your Purpose:** What problem are you solving?
 What’s the smallest thing you can build to make progress?

-2. :white_check_mark: **Isolate and Break It Down:** Focus on one concept or problem at a time.
+:white_check_mark: **Isolate and Break It Down:** Focus on one concept or problem at a time.
 Identify 3–5 key components or tasks.

-3. :rocket: **Create Proof of Concept(s):** Build small, quick experiments to test your understanding.
+:rocket: **Create Proof of Concept(s):** Build small, quick experiments to test your understanding.

-4. :alarm_clock: **Timebox Your Learning:** Work in 25-minute sprints with short breaks.
+:alarm_clock: **Timebox Your Learning:** Work in 25-minute sprints with short breaks.

-5. :hammer_and_wrench: **Build First, Research Second:** Start getting hands-on immediately; research only when stuck.
+:hammer_and_wrench: **Build First, Research Second:** Start getting hands-on immediately; research only when stuck.

-6. :books: **Document & Reflect:** Write down what you learned and any gaps to revisit later.
+:books: **Document & Reflect:** Write down what you learned and any gaps to revisit later.

-7. :mortar_board: **Teach It Back:** Share your learnings through PR reviews, blog posts, or open-source contributions.
+:mortar_board: **Teach It Back:** Share your learnings through PR reviews, blog posts, or open-source contributions.

-Key Takeaways:
+## Key Takeaways

 - Isolate the problem first, then create proof of concepts.
 - Use forums like StackOverflow before turning to AI tools, and only after clarifying your question.